Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 9. Raspberries

-- Benefits: Rich in fiber and antioxidants, raspberries help regulate blood sugar, support heart health, and provide essential vitamins and minerals.
+Raspberries are rich in fiber and antioxidants, helping regulate blood sugar, improve heart health, and reduce inflammation.

 10. Oats